sdummett-at-42/ft_transcendence/ChatREADME.md

 ```typescript
 { roomName: string, userId: number }
 ```
 Ban a user from a room.
-Its has no limit on the time.
+It has no limit on the time.
 The user will not be able to join the room even if invited.
 On failure, `userNotBanned` is sent to the socket that triggered the event.
 On success:
 - `userBanned` is sent to the socket that triggered the event.
 - `banned` is sent to all the active sockets of the user that has been banned.